-So, you want to make sure that you are not expanding the Snippet in the email by, better yet, in the subject, because the tab that we inserted will allow us to go from this subject to the email body.
+So, you want to make sure that you are not expanding the Snippet in the email but, better yet, in the subject, because the tab that we inserted will allow us to go from this subject to the email body.

 So let me expand my abbreviation here.

 OK, and as you saw before, there was this box that populated for me to add some additional information.
-So, let’s go through the fillins that we’ve created together.
+So, let’s go through the fill ins that we’ve created together.

 So, hello name.
 So, this is the prompt that I was telling you about before.
-This is our single line field that is reminding me to put someone’s name here.
+This is our single-line field that is reminding me to put someone’s name here.

 Now, this.
-It was great chatting during the mixer is our pop up menu that we created together.
+It was great chatting during the mixer is our pop-up menu that we created together.